be-cloud-be/odoo-modules/document_gdrive/README.md

 #Configuration

+You must create a Google API ClientID using your Google account :
+- Go to the Google APIs console
+- Ceate a new project
+- Go to Api Access
+- Create an oauth client_id
+- Edit settings and set both Authorized Redirect URIs and Authorized JavaScript Origins to your hostname.

+Now copy paste the client_id in the Configuration/Knowledge section.
+If you are also using the Google Authentication module you can use the same id, just copy/paste it.

 The folder where the files will be uploaded must be set in the Configuration/Knowledge section.
 Just browse your GDrive to the directory and the id is in the url "https://...../folders/XXXXXXXXXXXXXX just copy everything